mbodiai/handbook/docs/research/index.md

 ## Getting Involved

 ### For Researchers

 - Join research planning meetings
 - Contribute to ongoing research projects
 - Participate in paper reviews and discussions
 - Collaborate on publications and presentations

 ### For Other Teams

 - Request research consultation on technical challenges
 - Propose research directions based on product needs
 - Participate in research reviews and feedback sessions
 - Access research findings and publications

+## Research Documentation

+- [Dominant Approaches in Embodied AI](dominant-approaches-embodied-ai.md) - Overview of major approaches in the field

 ## Resources